Natural Baby Life logo (480 x 130)

 Power Bowl

-With the Power Bowl, a few modifications can make it into a yummy Steak Power Bowl that can be an occasional treat.
+With the Power Bowl, a few modifications can make it into a yummy Steak Power Bowl that can be a hearty meal.

 The sodium is a little high on this one, so you may have to adjust to other meals to compensate.
 Substitute steak for the chicken and double the lettuce.
-Then, remove the rice and sour cream.
-The steak boosts your protein and removing rice and sour cream lowers fat and refined carbs.
+To lower your fat intake, ask them to hold the sour cream.

 Now you have grilled steak and cheddar cheese with black beans, guacamole, lettuce, tomatoes, and Avacado Ranch sauce.